List of Royal Academicians

+This is a partial list of Royal Academicians (post-nominal: RA), academicians of the Royal Academy of Arts in London.
+A full list is available on the web pages of the Royal Academy Collections.

+Honorary Royal Academicians

-This is a partial list of Royal Academicians (Post-nominal: RA), academicians of the Royal Academy of Arts in London.
+This is a partial list of Honorary Royal Academicians (Post-nominal: HonRA), academicians of the Royal Academy of Arts in London.
 A full list is available on the web pages of the Royal Academy Collections.